trammell/recipe-book/recipe-book.md

 toss to coat.
 Season generously with salt.
 (Can be made 4 hours ahead.
 Cover and refrigerate.)
 Gently stir in avocado and serve.

-##### Test-kitchen tip: Pitting an avocado
+> **Tip:** Pitting an avocado: Cut an unpeeled avocado in half lengthwise.

-Cut an unpeeled avocado in half lengthwise.
-Grasp both sides and twist to open.
+> Grasp both sides and twist to open.
+Tap a large knife into the pit so it
-Tap a large knife into the pit so it sticks, then twist the knife to loosen and remove the pit.
+> sticks, then twist the knife to loosen and remove the pit.

 ## Carrot and Apple Slaw